dart-lang/site-www/src/codelabs/iterables.md

 ---
-title: "Iterable collections"
+title: Iterable collections
 description: An interactive guide to using Iterable objects such as lists and sets.
 ---

-This codelab teaches you how to use collections that implement the [Iterable][iterable class] class, for example [List][list class] and [Set][set class].
-Iterables are basic building blocks for all sorts of Dart applications, and you are probably already using them, even without noticing.
+This codelab teaches you how to use collections that implement the [Iterable][iterable class] class, for example [List][list class] and [Set.][set class]
+Iterables are basic building blocks for all sorts of Dart applications, and you're probably already using them, even without noticing.
 This codelab helps you make the most out of them.